vazmigue/networking-iberia/1-vpc-components/50-Investigate_VPCs.md

 - Security Groups are associated with your EC2 instance ENIs
 - Security Groups are stateful
 - Security Groups are based on rules and only "allow" communications.
 As such, you can't deny an specific communication with a security group rule.
+- Related to the previous item: as you can only "allow" communications, anything else is denied by default
 - There is no order defined for rule evaluation (opposite to the NACL statements, in which they go 1 by 1)

    ![VPCs](../images/sgs.png)